dombg1337/stageScan/README.md

 The script stages scans with masscan and nmap providing greater time efficiency (than nmap -p- scans) while still scanning all ports on the target and leveraging nmap's powerful capabilities including NSE.

+This is especially helpful in lab environments and/or CTF's (not recommended for stealthy red team assessments ;)).

 ## Execution

 1. Masscan will scan all 65535 TCP and UDP ports